A woman sitting on the couch talking to someone.

 “I just go with the flow, and so should you!”

-Hold yourself and your coach accountable for your work together, and ensure you have a plan that will work for your life.
+It’s important for both you and your coach to take responsibility for the work you do together and make sure you have a plan that fits your life.

 “I need to cancel our session today.
 Yes, I know our appointment is in less than two hours, and I apologize for having to do this repeatedly, but something important has just come up.”